reedcallan/Telling-Stories-with-Data/assignment34.md

 ## Step Four

-I prepared and asked the following questions to two individuals: A female student in her mid-20s and a male adult in his mid-60s
+I prepared and asked the following questions to two individuals.
+A female student in her mid-20s and a male adult in his mid-60s

+I captured the almost all of their feedback below:

 ![image](https://user-images.githubusercontent.com/112968634/191387887-5420f6d6-e13a-4e28-87f7-1970c96b6db3.png)

+After assessing their feedback, it seems like they both had more unique greivences

 ## Step Five